2019 Junior World Artistic Gymnastics Championships

-The 2019 Junior World Artistic Gymnastics Championships were the inaugural Artistic Gymnastics Junior World Championships.
-They were held in Győr, Hungary from 27 June to 30 June 2019.
+The 2019 Artistic Gymnastics Junior World Championships were the inaugural Artistic Gymnastics Junior World Championships.
+They were held in Győr, Hungary from 27 to 30 June 2019.

 Competition schedule

 Qualifiers

 Countries that qualified athletes to the 2018 Youth Olympic Games were eligible to send a full team, other countries had to apply for a wild card.
 The following countries qualified a team: